Case Studies / Lenticulars

 Yoyoi Kusama Infinity Mirrors Exhibit tour

-This flip of an infinity room titled The Souls of Millions of Light Years Away, 2013 was one was one of several Lenticular postcards created for one of the museum shops on the Yoyoi Kusama infinity mirrors exhibit tour.
+This flip of an infinity room titled The Souls of Millions of Light Years Away, 2013 was one of several Lenticular postcards created for the museum shops on the Yoyoi Kusama infinity mirrors exhibit tour.

 With this Lenticular mailer, four graphics were paired with corresponding text.
 While this is still a basic 2-flip, it uses five of them simultaneously for maximum impact.

 This 3D Lenticular of an eye prosthesis uses 10 layers of depth to dramatize how realistic a replacement eye can be.

 For a Naval Science and Technology Expo, we produced this Lenticular animation mailer.
 It utilizes five frames taken from video of the futuristic electromagnetic Railgun in action.